Persoonia pauciflora

+Description

-DescriptionPersoonia pauciflora is a spreading shrub which grows to 100-140 cm high and 40-200 cm wide.
+Persoonia pauciflora is a spreading shrub which grows to 100-140 cm high and 40-200 cm wide.
 Its leaves and branches are moderately hairy when young and the bark is smooth and grey.
 Its leaves are bright green, thread-like, 17-35 mm and less than 1 mm in diameter.

 Flowering occurs throughout the year but peaks in the period from January to April.
 The flowers are few in number and arranged in groups of up to nine in leaf axils at or near the ends of the branches on a slightly hairy stalk 1-2.5 mm long.
 Each individual flower consists of a cylindrical perianth that splits into four segments or tepals, and contains both male and female parts.
 Within this, the central style is surrounded by the anther, which splits into four segments; these curl back and resemble a cross when viewed from above.
 They provide a landing area for insects attending to the stigma, which is located at the tip of the style.
 The tepals are 4.5-8 mm slightly hairy and dull yellow.
 Flowering is followed by the development of fruit, which are green or reddish-green oval, glabrous drupes, 9-11 mm long and about 15 mm wide.

 Taxonomy and naming

 Ecological consultant Gordon Patrick came across the then-unknown shrub in the North Rothbury area of the Hunter Valley in September 1997.
 What was to become the type specimen was collected in January 1998 by Patrick and Peter Weston, and lodged at the New South Wales Herbarium.
 The new species was described as Persoonia pauciflora in 1999 by Weston and the description was published in Telopea.
 The generic name Persoonia is derived from the name of South African botanist Christiaan Hendrik Persoon.
 The specific epithet (pauciflora) is from the Latin words paucus meaning "few" or "little" and flos meaning "flower" or "blossom" referring to the small number of flowers of this species, easily distinguishing it from others in the genus.

 It is classified within the genus as within the Lanceolata group, which consists of 58 closely related species with similar flowers but very different foliage.
 These species will often interbreed with each other in areas where two members of the group occur.
 Based on leaf shape, its closest relatives appear to be Persoonia isophylla and Persoonia pinifolia.
-However unlike those two species, it grows on heavier, clay-based soils rather than sandstone soils.
+However, unlike those two species, it grows on heavier, clay-based soils rather than sandstone soils.